- Is Virtual NSO required?

 - What does the fall semester at SDState look like?

-SDState administration is working tirelessly to plan a safe return to campus for fall 2020.
+SDState administration is working tirelessly to plan a safe campus opening for fall 2021.
 Please check SDState and your Jacks email often throughout the summer for updated information.

 - Have other questions?